nathanls2304/nathanls2304.github.io/projects/sar.md

 <br>

-### My Role – Communications Engineer
+## My Role – Communications and Avionics Engineer

-I was responsible for the **communications and ground segment architecture**, including:
+I served as the **Communications and Avionics Engineer**, responsible for:

-- S-band TT&C uplink/downlink architecture
+- S-band TT&C architecture for command and telemetry
-- X-band payload data downlink strategy for SAR imagery
+- X-band payload downlink strategy for SAR data
+- Inter-satellite link (ISL) concept development
-- Ground station selection and coverage analysis
+- Ground station and data routing architecture
-- Data storage and processing pipeline design
+- On-board avionics trade studies and interface definition
-- Identification of bandwidth, latency, and congestion risks
+- Identification of bandwidth, latency, and data-handling constraints

+My work focused on ensuring reliable data flow across the spacecraft, constellation, and ground infrastructure while balancing performance, complexity, and scalability.

 <br>